Skip to content

 3. Keys enable axis labeling: The key resolution pass enables ordinal axes to find and position category labels

-4. Rendering adapts to coordinate spaces: The rect render function adapts its rendering strategy based on which dimensions are data-driven and what coordinate transform is active
+4. Rendering adapts to coordinate spaces: each shape's lower() adapts what display-list item it emits (an axis-aligned rect vs a warped path) based on which dimensions are data-driven and what coordinate transform is active

 5. Contexts flow through passes: The three session contexts (scope, scale, key) are populated during layout and used during rendering